-Windows 7 has a new Volume Mixer feature & Volume Control options.
-The key improvements to this feature are better graphic displays & the ability to control the sound levels of all the applications which call for audio support from Windows 7.
+Windows OS has a new Volume Mixer feature & Volume Control options.
+The key improvements to this feature are better graphics displays & the ability to control the sound levels of all the applications which call for audio support from Windows 11/10/8/7.

 Next click on Mixer to open the Volume Control window.